 What’s worse is that nearly 3 in 4 employers know that they’ve hired the wrong person for a position.
 The primary reason why this happens is that companies want to scale their existing team as quickly as possible; they end up compromising on the quality of their workforce irrespective of negative gut instinct or potential red flags.

 The result is that after a couple of weeks or months, that new hire just isn’t working out.
 Mis-hires can cost the business far more than just wages; delayed projects and additional training costs are only some of the other factors that can lead to a costly mistake.
 And that’s another reason why working with the right partner is crucial — a company that will not compromise on the quality of your remote team.

 Pay attention to the candidate’s ability to grasp complex concepts, creative thinking, communication, and personality.
-Keep in mind that you’re hiring a remote team – a team that will be in another country.
-That means making sure that the person that you are hiring will be culturally compatible with your in-house team.
+Keep in mind that you’re hiring a global team in another country.
+That means making sure that the person that you are hiring should be culturally compatible with your local team.
 Though these parameters may seem insignificant in the grand scheme of things, they can go a long way in ensuring that your remote team is a solid one.

 These are some simple strategies that you can implement to kickstart your offshore hiring process.
 You can also check out our in-depth blog post on how to manage a dedicated development team once you establish it.